redhat-performance/jetlag/docs/deploy-mno-performancelab.md

-# Deploy a Bare Metal cluster via Jetlag from a Performance Lab Bastion Machine quickstart
+# Deploy a Multi node cluster via Jetlag from a Performance Lab Bastion Machine quickstart

 Assuming you received an Performance lab allocation named `cloud99`, this guide will walk you through getting a multi node cluster up in your allocation.
 For purposes of the guide the systems in `cloud99` will be Dell r650s.
 You should run Jetlag directly on the bastion machine.
 Jetlag picks the first machine in an allocation as the bastion.
 You can [trick Jetlag into picking a different machine as the bastion](tips-and-vars.md#override-lab-ocpinventory-json-file) but that is beyond the scope of this quickstart.
 You can find the machines in your cloud allocation on
 [the Performance lab wiki](http://wiki.rdu3.labs.perfscale.redhat.com/)